My Garden Path

 A Florida & National Backyard Wildlife Habitat nwf_18126

-We purchased our property over 10 years ago and worked hard to make it our Eden as well as a paradise for wildlife.
+We purchased our property over 20 years ago and worked hard to make it our Eden as well as a paradise for wildlife.
 We removed all the grass and planted support plants for birds & butterflies.
 In areas where concrete and deck covered the ground, we potted trees and planted vines to provide shelter.
-The entire front yard is filled with butterfly nectar and larval plants.

-For a list of Nectar and Larval plants to use in your florida butterfly Garden visit A Garden Diary .Com
+For a list of Nectar and Larval plants to use in your Florida butterfly Garden visit

 We added a lattice fence laced with passion vines in reds, whites and purples.
 Then, planted many nectar and food plants for butterflies like this Gulf Fritillary who is laying her eggs on the white passion vine (Passiflora subpelata)